Evil governments are allowed to be evil because they appeal to the needs and desires of the general populace.

 "At press time, government soldiers were throwing the bloodied corpses of the civilians into a large mass grave as Lena Dunham was anxiously waiting to hear if Girls would win the Emmy for Outstanding Comedy Series."

-Futurama.
-The robot planet demonizes humans, produces anti-human movies, and go on (normally) fruitless human hunts to distract them from a lugnut shortage and incompetent Robot Elders leadership.
+- Futurama.
+The robot planet Chapek 9 demonizes humans, produces anti-human movies, and go on (normally) fruitless human hunts to distract them from their real problems, like a lugnut shortage and incompetent Robot Elder leadership.

-Mongul's empire in Justice League drew obvious parallels to the Roman Empire.
-The Martian Manhunter finds out there's mass unemployment and poverty, but people are kept entertained by the gladiatorial games.
+- Mongul's empire in Justice League drew obvious parallels to the Roman Empire.
+Martian Manhunter finds out there's mass unemployment and poverty, but people are kept entertained by the gladiatorial games.

 - In Sonic Underground, the series shows how Robotnik can afford to stay in power.
 The upper-class aristocrats can either provide his funding, or lose their land and privileges and risk roboticization.